Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Discrimination for individualized treatment effects

 Although the c-for-benefit has been applied on several occasions (\textit{e.g.}, \cite{bress_patient_2021,olsen_which_2021, duan_clinical_2019}), its properties have not been fully elucidated.
-Van Klaveren et al. \cite{van_klaveren_proposed_2018} recommended further work on its theoretical basis and simulations studies, which we here present.
-Evidently, many issues that apply to the regular concordance statistic also apply to the c-for-benefit.
-However, since the c-for-benefit relates to risk differences and depends on outcomes that cannot be observed directly, additional challenges arise which we outline below.
+Van Klaveren et al. \cite{van_klaveren_proposed_2018} recommended further work on its theoretical basis and simulation studies, which we present here.
+In parallel with our work, Xia et al. have considered related and complementary methodological aspects of the c-for-benefit, which we will also relate to here.\cite{xia_methodological_2023}.